arnavhasija/indeed_job_postings_proj/README.md

 - How many years of industry experience are jobs typically looking for?
 - What tools are the most commonly asked for in the postings?
 - Are US based companies in NYC or SF, also hiring in Toronto?
-- For a few jobs where the job salary is listed, what does the average range look like?

 <b>Topic Modelling</b>